 A guide to what you need to know, from the industry’s most popular positions to today’s sought-after data skills.

 Working in Data Analytics

-- Skills and tools: Data mining/data warehouse, data modeling, R or SAS, SQL, statistical analysis, database management & reporting, data analysis.
+Top data analyst skills include data mining/data warehouse, data modeling, R or SAS, SQL, statistical analysis, database management & reporting, and data analysis.

 Working in Data Science

 Data scientists, on the other hand, estimate the unknown by asking questions, writing algorithms, and building statistical models.
 The main difference between a data analyst and a data scientist is heavy coding.
 Data scientists can arrange undefined sets of data using multiple tools at the same time, and build their own automation systems and frameworks.

 Learn More: What Does a Data Scientist Do?